alexch/codelikethis/public/lessons/server_side_javascript/forms_and_servers.md

   * including parameters like `q=apple&submit=Search`
   * (yes, the submit button's text label becomes the value)

+# Form submission in detail

 * Read more here: <https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data>
 * see also [Query String Escaping](https://en.wikipedia.org/wiki/Query_string) aka [URL encoding](https://en.wikipedia.org/wiki/Percent-encoding)
+* and [this lesson on parameters](parameters) goes into more detail on how the parameters are encoded/decoded in HTTP

-# Form reply
+# Form reply: body

 After the server receives and processes the request, it can return any HTTP response.

+Usually that request is a full HTML page (for display to the user) or a JSON document (for use by your client-side app).

+# Form reply: redirect

-Often that response is a **302 redirect** which helps keep your endpoints and address bar clean:
+Sometimes the response is a **302 redirect** which helps keep your endpoints and address bar clean:

   1. form page, visible *before* the user starts entering values
   2. form submit handler, which redirects to...